ivpn/desktop-app/readme.md

 # IVPN Daemon (Windows/macOS/Linux)

-**IVPN Daemon** is a core module of IVPN Client for desktop platforms (Windows/macOS/Linux) built mostly using Go language.
+**IVPN Daemon** is a core module of IVPN Client software for desktop platforms (Windows/macOS/Linux) built mostly using Go language.
 It runs under privileged user as a system service/daemon.

 Some of the features include:
   - multiple protocols (OpenVPN, WireGuard)
   - Kill-switch
   - custom DNS
   - Multi-Hop
   - AntiTracker

-This project is in use by [IVPN Client UI](https://github.com/ivpn/desktop-app-ui) and [IVPN CLI](https://github.com/ivpn/desktop-app-cli) projects.
+This project is in use by [IVPN Client UI](https://github.com/ivpn/desktop-app-ui2) and [IVPN CLI](https://github.com/ivpn/desktop-app-cli) projects.

 IVPN Client app is distributed on the official site [www.ivpn.net](https://www.ivpn.net).